Hacker Who Used Skills To Spread Gripes About Phillies Management Almost Dies In His Own Terrifying Home

 Carlson’s mother indicated that she did not think any of the animals were poisonous and that the barricaded room was where the snakes were fed.

-Officers returned to the home later with a warrant and searched the premisises.
-Behind the barricaded door, they found to their horror two uncaged reticulated pythons, with one measuring over ten feet long.
+Officers returned to the home later with a warrant and searched the premises.
+Behind the barricaded door, they found, to their horror, two uncaged reticulated pythons, with one measuring over 10 feet long.
 Also loose in the room was an African forest cobra, which the police believed to be the one that bit Carlson in the first place.
-Each was captured and other additional snakes were also removed.
+Each was captured and additional snakes were also removed.
 Only one was not venomous.

 Allan E. Carlson, 54, of Vineland, pleaded guilty multiple charges of possession of a dangerous species and was fined $5,000.
 Story via @ACPress_LC https://t.co/MIhXrNAZ11